KMac0615/recipe-project/README.md

 # recipe-project
-Development work on creating a python package takes a url, or manually input recipe, and calculates cost and nutrition per serving.
+Development work on creating a python package that takes a url, or manually input recipe, and calculates cost and nutrition per serving.